Seán Ó Fearghaíl

-The first business of a new Dáil after a General Election is to select from its Members the Ceann Comhairle (Speaker / Chairperson) who presides impartially and with authority over the business and proceedings of the House.
-The Standing Orders (rules) of Dáil Éireann prescribe the powers and duties of the Ceann Comhairle in relation to Parliamentary business, eg, the proper conduct of debate, Parliamentary Questions, amendments to Bills and motions, disorderly conduct.
+The first business of a new Dáil after a general election is to select from its Members the Ceann Comhairle who presides impartially and with authority over the business and proceedings of the House.
+The Standing Orders (rules) of Dáil Éireann prescribe the powers and duties of the Ceann Comhairle in relation to parliamentary business, eg the proper conduct of debate, parliamentary questions, amendments to Bills and motions, disorderly conduct.

 The Ceann Comhairle formally opens each day's sitting by reading the official prayer.

-The Ceann Comhairle is the sole judge of order and has a range of powers and functions namely:
+The Ceann Comhairle is the sole judge of order and has a range of powers and function, namely:

-- Calls on members to speak and all speeches must be addressed to the Chair.
+- Calls on Members to speak and all speeches must be addressed to the Cathaoirleach (chair)

 An important power reserved to the Ceann Comhairle is to accept and put a motion for the closure of a debate when in his view, the issue has been adequately discussed.